The Harwood Economic Review

 Salter earned his M.A. and Ph.D. in Economics at George Mason University and his B.A. in Economics at Occidental College.
 He was an AIER Summer Fellowship Program participant in 2011.

-Donald J. Boudreaux is a senior fellow with American Institute for Economic Research and with the F.A.
+Donald J. Boudreaux is a Associate Senior Research Fellow with the American Institute for Economic Research and affiliated with the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University; a Mercatus Center Board Member; and a professor of economics and former economics-department chair at George Mason University.
 He is the author of the books The Essential Hayek, Globalization, Hypocrites and Half-Wits, and his articles appear in such publications as the Wall Street Journal, New York Times, US News & World Report as well as numerous scholarly journals.
 He writes a blog called Cafe Hayek and a regular column on economics for the Pittsburgh Tribune-Review.
 Boudreaux earned a PhD in economics from Auburn University and a law degree from the University of Virginia.